microsoft/TemplateStudio/docs/WinUI/readme.md

 3. Make sure your system has a NuGet package source enabled for nuget.org.
 For more information, see [Common NuGet configurations](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior)

-4. Add a new Package source to the Windows Community DevOps feed: https://pkgs.dev.azure.com/dotnet/WindowsCommunityToolkit/_packaging/WindowsCommunityToolkit-WinUI3/nuget/v3/index.json.
+4. Add a new Package source to the Windows Community DevOps feed:
+   - Go to Tools -> NuGet Package Manager -> Package Manager Settings -> Package Sources
+   - Add a new Package Source for https://pkgs.dev.azure.com/dotnet/WindowsCommunityToolkit/_packaging/WindowsCommunityToolkit-WinUI3/nuget/v3/index.json
+   - Confirm by clicking update, then Ok

 ### Known issues: